-The CIP encompasses the Village's main systems of infrastructure; Transportation, Water and Sewer and Stormwater Management, as well as capital items such as Vehicles and Equipment, Technology, and Buildings and Building Improvements.
+The CIP encompasses the Village's main systems of infrastructure; Transportation, Stormwater Management and Water and Sewer, as well as capital items such as Vehicles and Equipment, Technology and Buildings and Building Improvements.
 Items included in the CIP meet the Village's criteria of a capital asset as described in the Village's Fixed Asset Policy (Appendix A).

-For the upcoming fiscal year, the plan represents those items being proposed in the FY2022 Budget.
-Beyond FY2022, items that are currently known are included in the appropriate year, remaining funding is allocated based on the general intent and needs.
+For the upcoming fiscal year, the plan represents those items proposed in the FY2023 Budget.
+Beyond FY2023, items that are currently known are included in the appropriate year.
+Remaining funding is allocated based on general intent and historical need.
 Anticipated replacement costs are shown in today's dollars, meaning there is no adjustment for inflation built into the plan.